DogFoxX/WhazzApp/README.md

 # About :information_source:
 ### WhazzApp is an Electron based dektop app, using Svelte as it's framework.
 ### TL;DR WhatsApp Web is loaded using Electron's Webview Tag, and the rest of the functions are built around that.
-Great for businesses using WhatsApp as a way to connect with customers.
+Great for businesses that use WhatsApp as a way to communicate with customers.

 # Features :star:
 ### Design & UI